Little Simz returns with searing political anthem 'Introvert'

 Watch the video below:

-With the new single comes the tracklist for ‘Sometimes I Might Be Introvert’ – see below:
+With the new single comes the tracklist for ‘Sometimes I Might Be Introvert’:

 01. ‘Introvert’